-Act 176 of 2012 allows for the issuance of a Pennsylvania Driver's License or Identification Card that clearly indicates that the bearer is a veteran of the United States Armed Forces.
-This is being accomplished by adding a Veterans Designation directly to the bearer's Driver's License or Identification Card.
+Act 176 of 2012 allows for the issuance of a Pennsylvania Driver's License or Identification Card that clearly indicate the bearer is a veteran of the United States Armed Forces.
+Qualified applicants for a Veterans Designation on their Driver's License or Identification Card include those whohave received a Certificate of Release or Discharge from Active Duty/DD214 or equivalent for service in the United States Armed Forces, including a reserve component or the National Guard.

-Check with the Department of Military and Veterans Affairs for specific eligibility requirements at www.milvet.state.pa.us/DMVA/vtf/dld_flyer.pdf, prior to submitting your request to add the Veterans Designation to your driver's license or identification card.
+Note: Please check with the Department of Military and Veterans Affairs for specific eligibility requirements here at www.milvet.state.pa.us/DMVA/vtf/dld_flyer.pdf.